lucacivale/Maui.BottomSheet/README.md

 xmlns:bottomsheet="http://pluginmauibottomsheet.com"

 `BottomSheet` is a `View` and can be added in any layout or control which accepts `View`.

-To open/close a BottomSheet simply set `IsOpen` property to true/false.
-You can have <strong>multiple</strong> BottomSheets on one page.
+To open/close a `BottomSheet` simply set `IsOpen` property to true/false.

 ```
     <bottomsheet:BottomSheet
         Padding="20"